- D Gareth Evans, MD, FRCP

 Li-Fraumeni syndrome is an inherited autosomal dominant disorder that is manifested by a wide range of malignancies that appear at an unusually early age [1,2].
 Li-Fraumeni syndrome is also known as the Sarcoma, Breast, Leukemia, and Adrenal Gland (SBLA) cancer syndrome.
 This cancer predisposition syndrome is inherited as an autosomal dominant disorder and is associated with abnormalities in the tumor protein p53 gene (TP53).

-The molecular pathogenesis of Li-Fraumeni syndrome, its clinical manifestations, diagnosis, management, and implications for genetic counseling of patients and their families are reviewed here.
+The molecular pathogenesis of Li-Fraumeni syndrome, its clinical manifestations, diagnosis, and management, and implications for genetic counseling of patients and their families are reviewed here.
 The treatment of specific malignancies that develop in these patients is discussed separately.

 - Malkin D. Li-fraumeni syndrome.
 Genes Cancer 2011; 2:475.

 - Schneider K, Garber J. Li-Fraumeni syndrome.
-In: GeneReviews [Internet], Pagon RA, Bird TC, Dolan CR, Stephens K. (Eds), University of Washington, Seattle 2010.
+In: GeneReviews [Internet], Pagon RA, Bird TC, Dolan CR, Stephens K (Eds), University of Washington, Seattle 2010.

 - Evans DG, Birch JM, Narod SA.
 Is CHEK2 a cause of the Li-Fraumeni syndrome?
 J Med Genet 2008; 45:63.